mgckind/easyaccess/CONTRIBUTING.md

    Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Authors

+Please see our [list of contributors](Authors.md), if you feel you have contributed to the project and we have neglected adding you to the list please accept our apologizes and [let us know](mailto:mgckind@gmail.com) to correct it.

 # Code of Conduct